commschamp/comms_protocols_cpp_src/text/transport/id.md

 [std::equal_range](http://en.cppreference.com/w/cpp/algorithm/equal_range)
 algorithm instead of
 [std::lower_bound](http://en.cppreference.com/w/cpp/algorithm/lower_bound), and
-use additional parameter to specify which of the method to pick from the equal range found:
+use additional parameter to specify which of the methods to pick from the equal range found:
 ```cpp
 namespace comms